Wichita State University logo

 NCAA D1PhD Programs

 Wichita State University is a mid-size public university in Wichita, KS.
 Approximately 10,780 students are enrolled.
 Admissions are accessible with a 94% acceptance rate.
+Cheney Reservoir is about 27 miles from campus.
 CollegeCove's campus safety score is 62/100 (Pretty Safe), based on U.S. Department of Education Clery Act data.

 At a Glance

 Wichita State University is a mid-size public university in Wichita, KS.
 Approximately 10,780 students are enrolled.
 Admissions are accessible with a 94% acceptance rate.
+Cheney Reservoir is about 27 miles from campus.
 CollegeCove's campus safety score is 62/100 (Pretty Safe), based on U.S. Department of Education Clery Act data.

 94%